MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxserver-listentoserverevents-vb.md

-﻿---
+---
-Description: 'The ListenToServerEvents method registers the FaxServer object to receive notifications about one or more types of server events, or to stop these notifications.' ms.assetid: '5d7b6c07-5009-48af-933c-1be3e2bde27e'
+Description: The ListenToServerEvents method registers the FaxServer object to receive notifications about one or more types of server events, or to stop these notifications. ms.assetid: 5d7b6c07-5009-48af-933c-1be3e2bde27e
-title: 'FaxServer.ListenToServerEvents method'
+title: FaxServer.ListenToServerEvents method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.ListenToServerEvents method